dihardmg/dihardmg.github.io/_posts/2018-02-18-golang-datastructures-linked-lists.md

 was a mixup of *Access* and *Search* on my side.
 This is fixed by adding separate rows in the table for *Search* and *Access* and their respective time complexities.

+*EDIT* 25.02.2018 17:00 CET: Previous version of the article had a buggy implementation of the `Insert` function, which was pointed out by Albert Shirima in the comments.